sjp27/esp_app_trace_xtensa/README.md

 # esp_app_trace_xtensa
-Arduino library enabling application level tracing for xtensa ESP32 cpu
+Arduino library enabling application level tracing for xtensa ESP32 cpu's.

+Configure the library by modifying config.h.

+Only esp_apptrace_init(), esp_apptrace_write() and esp_apptrace_flush() implemented so far.

+Tested with ESP-IDF v4.4.5.

+The example batch file sets up openocd for an ESP32S3 cpu to log tracing to a file.